rubenstolk/printscreen.js/README.md

   quality: 75,

   /*
-   * Optional: Defina a capture function which is injected into the webview before the printscreen is made
+   * Optional: Define a capture function which is injected into the webview before the printscreen is made
    * The returned output is available in the callback (see below) */
   capture: function () {